 “I would highly recommend this course; it fits beautifully with previous courses and has helped me to develop my knowledge and understanding greatly.
 The delivery is great and Julia is a brilliant teacher – excellent approach, very clear and highly knowledgeable which supports a great learning environment.”Clinical team manager, CAMHS

 The aim of this three day online advanced course is to provide participants with a structured framework to develop an understanding of an individual’s behaviour, drawing on ideas from a variety of approaches to develop an individualised formulation.
-This will inform a clear intervention involving developing and implementing appropriate and effective strategies and programmes to assist the individual at school, home, and other settings.
+This can then inform a clear intervention by the practitioner.
 Understanding and integrating sensory integration theory into the formulation and intervention will form a key part of the course.
 This course provides an extension to the knowledge gained on the course ‘Introduction to Sensory Integration and Sensory Processing Disorder’.

 Who should attend: